hrozan/nvim/README.md

 # Neovim Files

-This repo contains lua files that configure and add plugins to neovim editor
+This repo contains lua files that configure and add plugins to Neovim editor